-The owners of Big Fish Grill have worked wonders with Summer House, and have, in fact, opened Salt Air and the Crab House since taking over this Rehoboth landmark.
+The owners of Big Fish Grill have worked wonders with Summer House, and have, in fact, opened Salt Air and Crab House, in addition to taking over Stingray and Sazio (formerly Zebra), both on Lake Avenue, since acquiring this Rehoboth landmark.
 Located in the third block from the ocean on the south side of Rehoboth Avenue (across from the fire house), things are hoppin' year-round.

 In the off season, Monday nights are the nights for the “locals” to see and be seen.
 It's busy, noisy, and what seems like 325 TVs cast a festive glow on a lively bar crowd.
 And it's also 1/2 price burger night.
 I've done burger night many, many times.
 The meat is cooked to order and is plopped onto a nice fresh soft roll.
 I'm a bit of a nut about sandwich rolls.
 These brioche buns are toasted, and are good.
 There are lots of toppings, including bacon, cheese, pickles, etc., etc. I also get the hot cherry peppers.
 Sometimes they will partially pre-cook the burgers when they anticipate a huge crowd.
 Though I certainly appreciate the intention of getting the food out quickly, I hope that doesn't become a habit.
 You can tell the difference.
 Another sleeper that's only available on burger night is the salmon burger.
 It is simply sublime.
 Govern yourself accordingly.

 The first thing I ever had at Summerhouse was the “Signature” homemade potato chips with blue cheese appetizer.
 On my first try, the chips did fare well.
 Subsequent visits, however, revealed crispier chips than before!
 And apparently they have remained so since then.